GNUnet 0.27.0

 How many packets that ought to generate an ACK did we send via this connection?

-References CadetConnection::cid, GCC_lookup(), CadetConnection::metrics, and CadetConnectionMetrics::num_acked_transmissions.
+References CadetConnection::cid, GCC_lookup(), CadetConnection::metrics, CadetConnectionMetrics::num_acked_transmissions, and CadetConnection::off.

 Referenced by data_sent_cb().